djabsjunior/backend-coding-challenge/README.md

 # SUGGESTIONS REST API

-The App is build with ASP .Net Core 3.1.
+The App is built with ASP .Net Core 3.1.

 ## Description